MarthaBennett/MarthaBennett/README.md

 * 🧠  I'm learning to code, to knit and to make shoes!

-* ⚡   I'm an Actor and Scriptwriter (I write with my friend Quentin Beroud), currently in talks to have our first sitcom produced.
-I am also an Expert Patient for the NHS, teaching Nurses and Doctors about Endometriosis and the Gender Pain Gap.
+* ⚡  I am also an Expert Patient for the NHS, teaching Nurses and Doctors about Endometriosis and the Gender Pain Gap.
 I'm particularly excited to see how the FemTech and EdTech fields expand.

 ### Skills